vincentlaucsb/csv-parser/README.md

 ...
 ```

-You can pass in arbitrary types into `DelimWriter` by defining `std::string csv::internals::to_string(YourType value)`.
+You can pass in arbitrary types into `DelimWriter` by defining a conversion function
+for that type to `std::string`.

 ## Contributing
 Bug reports, feature requests, and so on are always welcome.
 Feel free to leave a note in the Issues section.